keimig/cl3project/CodeBook.md

 ##Creating the tidy datafiles

-###Creation of the HumanActivityRecignition tidy data file
+###Creation of the HumanActivityRecognition tidy data file

 1. download and unzip the data using the "project_setup.R" script
 2. read activity_labels.txt into data.table and assign column names of ActivityCode and ActivityDescription (6x2)